davidyell/Cake-Utensils/README.md

 ### Telephone data type
-A data type class which uses [giggsey/libphonenumber-for-php](https://github.com/giggsey/libphonenumber-for-php) library to marshall telephone numbers into value objects to help with validation, formatting and easier methods for getting specific parts of phone numbers such as dialing codes.
+A data type class which uses [giggsey/libphonenumber-for-php](https://github.com/giggsey/libphonenumber-for-php) library to marshall UK telephone numbers into value objects to help with validation, formatting and easier methods for getting specific parts of phone numbers such as dialing codes.

 [How do I use custom data types?](https://book.cakephp.org/3.0/en/orm/database-basics.html#adding-custom-types)